Use recursive partitioning function rpart::rpart() to perform a 'classification' of relatively stable levels in a timeseries.

 minDataSplit

-An integer indicating how many datapoints should be in a segment before it will be analysed for presence of a level change (default = 12)
+An integer indicating how many datapoints should be in a segment before it will be analysed for presence of a level or trend change (default = 12)

 minLevelDuration